 The conical fermenter utilises its shape to store the sediments at the bottom and segregate the yeast from the wort.
 You get a clear liquid that does not have any off-tastes.

 The brew buckets are compact enough to be able to fit into standard chest freezers.
 This way, you can even control the temperature during fermentation.
-Plus, you can ferment a whole 6.95 gallons of beer.
+Plus, you can one plastic bucket fermenter for a whole 6.95 gallons of beer.

 The LCD thermometer is also a unique offering which displays accurate readings of the temperature during fermentation.
 It is slightly costlier than your average conical fermenter but it certainly offers a lot more features than you would get in the average one.